 Live Slot Etiquette – What Not To Do On A Casino Floor

-The arrival of online slots has expanded the appeal of real-life slot machine gaming, making it more social, intricate and exciting.
+The arrival of online slots has expanded the appeal of real-life slot machine gaming, making it more social, intricate, and exciting.
 And some visitors to land-based casinos may not be aware of good slot machine etiquette.

 New slots players in a land-based casino might be forgiven for thinking that they're easy to play.
 However, most video slots require careful thought, and slot tournaments are among the most fiercely contested casino competitions.

-Therefore, interrupting play is generally frowned upon.
-It’s good slot etiquette for slots players to avoid asking questions or giving unwanted advice when playing slot machines.
+- Avoid asking questions or giving unwanted advice when playing slot machines.

-And if you arrive in a large social group, keep your celebrations quiet.
+- Keep your celebrations quiet.
 There are other gamblers at the machines other than your friends, so be respectful.

 Be Courteous When Reserving Slot Machines

-It’s always good slot machine etiquette to use the Reserve signs responsibly.
+Use signs responsibly.
 Understandably, if you’ve sunk a lot of coins into one machine, you have the right to take a short break and return to the same game.
 That’s particularly true if the video slot is rewarding you with a lot of bonuses or jackpots.

-Alternatively, you can ask a player in the seat next to you to mind the machine while you leave.
+You can ask a player in the seat next to you to mind the machine while you leave.
 They may not always help out, but it’s worth asking.

 Don’t Lurk Around Your Favorite Slots